-The Bureau of Meteorology's (BOM) seasonal rainfall outlook for the December to February period predicts wetter than average conditions.
-It is showing a 50-70% chance of above median rainfall across the state for the period.
-The south-west of the state is less likely to exceed median rainfall than central and east Gippsland regions of the state.
+The Bureau of Meteorology's (BOM) seasonal rainfall outlook for the period December 2022 to February 2023 predicts wetter than average conditions.
+It is showing a 50-80% chance of above median rainfall across the state for the period.
+The southwest of the state is less likely to exceed median rainfall than central and east Gippsland regions of the state.